Hameed-Ur-Rehman25/Airport_Runway_Management_System_OS/README.md

 - Normal operations can be interrupted by emergency planes
 - **Checkpoint mechanism**: Interrupted planes save their progress (0-100%)
 - Operations resume from last checkpoint when runway becomes available
-- Preemption checks occur every **500ms** for realistic interrupt response
+- Preemption checks occur every **800ms** for smooth visualization and realistic interrupt response

 ### 4. **Concurrency Control**